-A BBC radio DJ who said that breastfeeding in public was unnatural has been criticised by TV censor Ofcom for his highly offensive
+A BBC radio DJ who said that breastfeeding in public was unnatural has been criticised by TV censor Ofcom for

 Alex Dyke told listeners of his daily show on BBC Radio Solent that he found it embarrassing to sit next to a breastfeeding mother on the bus.